JuliettePetit/competition-vgc/README.md

 This git will be used to develop an agent in the context of an internship in Japan.
 The participants are Mathis Foussac and Juliette Petit.

+**game's summary**
+This is a simplified Pokémon game.
+In short, this is a 1v1 turn-based game, where each player have several Pokémon to fight.
+The winner is the one to knock out every opponent's Pokémon.
+The rules are specified [later in the document](#general-gameplay-rules).

 ## Rules:

 ### Competition rules: